 Regional Appellations (Appellations Régionales)

-Regional wines can be produced anywhere in Burgundy, with vineyards spread across Côte de Nuits, Côte de Beaune, Côte Chalonnaise, and Mâconnais.
-They are made from Pinot Noir (for reds) and Chardonnay (for whites), with a few exceptions such as Bourgogne Aligoté (a white wine made from Aligoté grapes) and Crémant de Bourgogne (Burgundy’s sparkling wine).
+Regional wines can be sourced from vineyards anywhere across Burgundy, spanning Côte de Nuits, Côte de Beaune, Côte Chalonnaise, and Mâconnais.
+The standard grapes are Pinot Noir for reds and Chardonnay for whites, though you will also encounter Bourgogne Aligoté (a white made from the Aligoté grape) and Crémant de Bourgogne, which is Burgundy’s sparkling wine.

 - Wider Geographic Scope – Grapes can come from multiple vineyard sources across Burgundy rather than a specific village or cru.